18F/myusa-ux/research/usability/sprint33_small-business-script.md

 ## Pre-interview prep

+- [ ] *A couple days ahead of time,* figure out how you're doing to gain informed consent from the participant.
+There are a few options.
+For people inside the government, you can use this Google form: http://goo.gl/forms/36drKMoKDL.
+That doesn't always work for the public.

-Right before the interview, start a Liveshare on the correct page.
+- [ ] *Right before the interview,* start a Liveshare on the correct page.
 Then email that link to the interviewee during the interview.
 This is a painful hack but it's what we've got.
+Other screensharing tools are often blocked for federal employees.
 I will happily take suggestions for a better way.

 ## Major activities
 1. Investigate their relationship with federal government sign on